jon-harper/OmniBox/docs/assembly/index.md

 ## Time

+Assembly takes approximately one to two hours.

+This estimate assumes that you:

+- Have printed all [necessary parts][1], and
-Assembly takes approximately one to two hours, assuming that you have all of the parts pre-printed and have never assembled an OmniBox.
-This does not include the time needed to run and attach wiring.
+- Have never assembled an OmniBox.

+Estimated time does not include the time needed to run and attach wiring.

 ## Configurations